Tilka/ghidra-mn102/README.md

+# Matsuhita MN102 series processor definition for Ghidra

+Many thanks to the original work done by [Pokechu22](https://github.com/Pokechu22/ghidra-mn102-lang).
-A SLEIGH processor spec for [Ghidra](https://github.com/NationalSecurityAgency/ghidra) for the Matsushita (Panasonic) MN102 processor.
-The MN102 is used by the Nintendo GameCube and Wii for the disc drive.
+The MN102 is used by the Nintendo GameCube and Wii disc drives.

 ## Installation

-This repository should be placed within the Ghidra install as the folder `Ghidra/Processors/MN102`, such that `Ghidra/Processors/MN102/data` is the path to the `data` folder.
-Ghidra should automatically add it to the available processor list on its next start, and compile the files when it is first used.
+* Build the extension: `$ gradle`
+* Install the resulting `dist/ghidra_*_ghidra-h8-300.zip` using `File -> Install Extensions...`

 ## Manuals